CarlSargunar/Umbraco-Docker/README.md

 ## Network

-Because we're using the default "Bridge Network" we need to communicate from the application containers to the db container on IP address.
-So let's find that, and inspect the Bridge network.
+We need to define a custom bridge network to run this application under

-    docker network inspect bridge
+    docker network create -d bridge umbNet

+We will then connect our existing container to that network

+    docker network connect umbNet umbdata

-Put this into a Staging Connectionstring with a transform, but you won't need the non-standard port.
-Here my example is 172.17.0.2
+Create a staging config file called appsettings.Staging.json and put this into a Staging Connectionstring with a transform.
+You will need the non-standard port setting

-    "umbracoDbDSN": "Server=172.17.0.2;Database=UmbracoDb;User Id=sa;Password=SQL_password123;"
+    "umbracoDbDSN": "Server=umbdata;Database=UmbracoDb;User Id=sa;Password=SQL_password123;"

 We've got our site, now we need to build an image which can be used to host the application.
 From the UmbDock folder run the following